needle-mirror/com.unity.sentis/Documentation~/supported-operators.md

 ## Supported ONNX operators

-The table below shows which ONNX operators Sentis supports, and which data types Sentis supports for each [back end type](create-an-engine.md#back-end-types).
+The table below shows which ONNX operators Sentis supports, and which data types Sentis supports for each [backend type](create-an-engine.md#back-end-types).

 |Name|Supported data types with `BackendType.CPU`|Supported data types with `BackendType.GPUCompute`|Supported data types with `BackendType.GPUPixel`|Notes|
 |-|-|-|-|-|